OscarXvita/CoolCompiler/README.md

 *   To get a terminal, click on the terminal icon at the bottom of the screen.
 This should get you to the point where you can start the assignments.

 This VM is based on Bodhi Linux, which is itself based on the popular linux distribution Ubuntu.
 We used Bodhi Linux in order to keep the download size more manageable, since a full Ubuntu install is quite large.
 However, since it is based on Ubuntu, most Ubuntu software packages can be installed on Bodhi Linux as well.

-If you have a problem that you cannot solve, please post in the course's [Discussion forums](https://class.stanford.edu/courses/Engineering/Compilers/Fall2014/discussion/forum). &nbsp;This course is unmoderated, so your best resource in this course will be the documentation, the video lectures, and fellow class participants in the Discussion forums.&nbsp;